ToontjeM/FacialRecognition/README.md

 *Dirtiest hack ever:* If you have issues with Postgres not finding your modules and you have no idea how to figure this out, just copy your python3.11(!) site-packages directly to `/Library/edb/languagepack/v4/Python-3.11/lib/python3.11/site-packages` and change the ownership to `root:daemon`.
 Then `select py_list_packages();` will show you all packages.
 As soon as i find a more "legal" way to do this i will update this README.

-* Install pgvector 0.6 extension from https://github.com/pgvector/pgvector
+* Install pgvector extension from https://github.com/pgvector/pgvector using the `git clone / make / make install` method.

+* Create the pgvector extension using `CREATE EXTENSION vector;`

-* Create the plpython3u extension using `create extension plpython3u;`
+* Create the plpython3u extension using `CREATE EXTENSION plpython3u;`

 * Validate that pl-python3u is working well.
   * Create a test function like: